raquo/Laminar/README.md

 The above snippet creates a div element with the word "Hello" in it, and a dynamic `color` CSS property.
 Any time the `$prettyColor` stream emits an event, this element's `color` property will be updated to the emitted value.

 The method `<--` comes from `AttrReceiver` (which wraps an `Attr` with an implicit conversion) and creates an `AttrSetter`, which is a `Modifier` that subscribes to the given stream, and sets the given attribute on a given element when the stream emits a new value.
 This subscription will be automatically removed when the div element is discarded.
-More on that in the sections "Stream Memory Management" and "Node Lifecycle Events" way below.
+More on that in the sections "Stream Memory Management" and "Element Lifecycle Events" way below.
 Don't worry about that for now.

 What happens if `$prettyColor` didn't emit an event yet?
 Nothing.
 We don't set a default value.
 You could achieve that in two ways: Use an XStream.js MemoryStream (consult XStream docs)